catalinstefanoiu/BookNest/README.md

    - AUTH_KEYS='{"private": "your_private_key", "public": "your_public_key"}'
    - NODE_ENV=development

-5.Start the server:
+5. Start the server:
      ```bash
 - node server.mjs

-6.Open your browser and go to:
+6. Open your browser and go to:
      ```bash
  http://localhost:3000.